gutorres93/airbnb_seattle/README.md

 ## Licensing, Authors, Acknowledgements

+The author of this project is Gustavo Torres, economist from Universidad de los Andes, currently working as a Senior Data Scientist at Banco Davivienda.
 Must give credit to Airbnb for the data.
 You can find the the data and other descriptive information at [Kaggle](https://www.kaggle.com/datasets/airbnb/seattle).